-Lawyers generally have an inbuilt scepticism regarding any form of coaching, which imposes a high bar on authors targeting an audience of busy managing partners.
-The Real Deal: Law Firm Leadership That Works by Paul Smith and Sally Dyson vaults over that bar with consummate ease and is an invaluable contribution to the sparse literature surrounding the business of law.
+Lawyers generally have an inbuilt scepticism regarding any form of coaching.
+Which imposes a high bar on authors targeting an audience of busy managing partners.
+The Real Deal: Law Firm Leadership That Works by Paul Smith and Sally Dyson.
+It vaults over that bar with consummate ease.
+And is an invaluable contribution to the sparse literature surrounding the business of law.

 As David Tang, Asia managing partner for K&L Gates, has long maintained, “the law is a mature profession and an immature business”.
 To bring your own legal practice up to snuff you need to get a copy of this book.
-The Real Deal is a must-read for any managing partner who genuinely wants to lead her firm to greater glory — or to steer it to calmer waters to simply survive.
+The Real Deal is a must for any managing partner who wants to lead her firm to greater glory or to survive simply.
 But more than that, the book is important reading for any stakeholder involved in the business of law.
-To ascertain the viability of a firm, the book should be read by accountants, human resources, marketing and business development professionals, as well as clients (and in-house counsel especially).
+To ascertain a firm viability, accountants, human resources, marketing and business development professionals and clients, must read the book.
 As the demise of Coudert and also Dewey LeBoeuf testify, the disruption to a major client when a law firm goes down can be very significant indeed.

 So far so good, but analysis of research by Thomson Reuters only gets you so far.
-Where the book really scores highly in my opinion is the sections marked with Smith and Dyson’s personal perspectives.
-In these sections, Smith especially establishes the credentials that furnished him with the ability to lead Eversheds Sutherland so successfully and provides often humorous and always straightforward and practical advice for the managing partner faced with any particular dilemma (and every day a managing partner is faced with a particular dilemma).
-We have asked him to provide an exclusive box-out on the crucial topic of sustainable, profitable growth for Asian-mena Counsel (see below):
+Where the book really scores highly in my opinion is the sections with Smith and Dyson’s personal perspectives.
+In these sections, Smith establishes the credentials that furnish him with the ability to lead Eversheds Sutherland so successfully.
+And provides often humorous and always straightforward and practical advice for the managing partner who have any particular dilemma.
+And every day, a managing partner is face a particular dilemma.
+We have asked him to provide box-out on the crucial topic of sustainable, profitable growth for Asian-mena Counsel (see below):

 Paul’s Perspectives: the exponential growth of Eversheds with an eye on profitability